jordanful/Promptspot/README.md

 generate a completion.
 They can be as simple as a single sentence, or as complex as a multi-paragraph description of a user's state.

-Promptspot offers some neat features specific to prompts, including drafts, versioning, and diffs.
 Example:

 ```